RainySummerLuo/DistributedComputingSystems_Project/README.md

 - A pretty graphical interface
 - Running program code remortely

-You will be grouped in 4 people, then develop the application, and finally organize a persentation on your work.
+You will be grouped in 4 people, then develop the application, and finally organize a presentation on your work.

 Please continue to read the detailed requirements.